emilkovacev/emilkovacev.github.io/_posts/2022-01-23-A-Little-History-of-the-World.md

 chapter he was narrating.
 It was written as a children's book by design – however *A Little History of the World* is still valuable to readers of all ages looking to standardize history, and put it into context.
-If you were to read its reviews on the back of the cover, you would find a general concensus in this: book critics love this book, and for good reason.
+If you were to read its reviews on the back of the cover, you would find a general consensus in this: book critics love this book, and for good reason.
 As of right now, it is without a doubt my favorite book.<br><br>

 ### Reading History

-As I mentioned earier, I was not dedicated to reinforce my understanding of historical events prior to reading *A Little History of the World*.
-Fortunately, and rather excitingly, Gombrich's exploration in human historical events, recounting epic tales from the dawn of civilization to brilliant and ruthless emprors and leaders, to conquests on behalf of faith and knowledge, has kindled a curiosity within me.
+As I mentioned earlier, I was not dedicated to reinforce my understanding of historical events prior to reading *A Little History of the World*.
+Fortunately, and rather excitingly, Gombrich's exploration in human historical events, recounting epic tales from the dawn of civilization to brilliant and ruthless emperors and leaders, to conquests on behalf of faith and knowledge, has kindled a curiosity within me.
 This book serves mostly as an atlas, a guide through the ages of civilization if you will.
-I fully intend to explore some of my favorite sections in more detail, including ancient Greek and Chinese civilization, the conquests of Alexander the Great, Confuciun philosophy, the Renaissance, and most surprisingly of all, Napolean's post-french revolution reign!
+I fully intend to explore some of my favorite sections in more detail, including ancient Greek and Chinese civilization, the conquests of Alexander the Great, Confucian philosophy, the Renaissance, and most surprisingly of all, Napoleon's post-french revolution reign!
 If you, the reader, are in desperate need to rekindle your passion for history, or are perhaps looking to strengthen and contextualize human civilization from antiquity to WWII, *A Little History of the World* is the perfect book to start